dongyujung/admorphous/readme.md

 ![alt text](./images/system.png "system")

-- Streams of different data sources are ingested through Kafka.
+- Streams of different data sources are ingested into Kafka,
-- Processed through KSQL and sent back to the Kafka cluster.
+- processed through KSQL and sent back to the Kafka cluster,
-- Sent to connectors to be passed on to databases.
+- sent to connectors to be passed on to a database,
-- Displayed on dashboards.
+- displayed on dashboards.

 The design removes the sequential stream processing step after the ingestion, and integrates it into the Kafka framework.
 The following image depicts the pros and cons of using Kafka streams for this purpose.